What Is a Bachelor of Science in Electrical Engineering?

 - Consider the fundamentals of static electric and magnetic fields, and explore the properties of light in terms of electromagnetic waves

-In addition, students will complete two capstone projects, during which they explore real-world applied research and design projects in their area of interest.
+In addition, electrical engineering degree students will complete a capstone project over the course of two semesters.
+Students will explore real-world applied research and design projects in their area of interest.

-According to the U.S. Bureau of Labor Statistics, the job outlook for electrical engineers is expected to grow by seven percent from 2016 through 2026.
-Graduates may pursue opportunities across a diverse range of settings, such as the following:
+According to the U.S. Bureau of Labor Statistics, job growth for electrical and electronics engineers is on track to grow by an estimated 3% from 2019 to 2029.1 Bachelor of Science in Electrical Engineering graduates may pursue opportunities across a diverse range of settings, such as the following:

 - Governmental agencies